Goodnight Mommy is an Austrian film directed and written by Severin Fiala and Veronika Franz, a multi-skilled duo also adept in producing and editing.

 Contrasting this sparse narrative is heaver symbolism.
 Fiala and Franz really illustrate their characters and pin point what this environment could mean.
 You see organic, handcrafted objects that the boys play with, but you also see these same objects as weaponry.
 In another scenario, you see pet bugs.
 When you contextualise this, what do these bugs represent?
 In a surreal horror sense, the associations of death and decay or metamorphism are a common way of expressing character transformation.
 This is the sort of semiotics and representations Goodnight Mommy asks for as it directs the narrative to its logical explanation.

-However, when you think you have got Goodnight Mommy figured out, it heads into horror’s sub-genre, ‘torture-porn’.
+However, when you think you have got Goodnight Mommy figured out, it heads into horror’s sub-genre: “torture porn.”
 When you compare the imagery prior, this direction seems excessive and out of place given the general ambience of the film.
 You could argue that the torture genre, compared to artistic horror, is ‘low-brow’.
 Usually, I tend to agree.
-However, the violence here has impact.
+However, the violence here does have impact.
 Instead of using heavy-duty machinery for a trained sadistic audience, the devices are relatable and homely.
 Super glue and craft scissors are used, but in the vilest way.
 It’s uncomfortable and confronting, changing the way you would normally look at these objects.
 It also brings horror into the home, adding social commentary and anxiety to what could be conceivable.

 It is really hard to discuss Goodnight Mommy without spoiling it, but from the opening sequence to the closing, this is a very bleak, yet beautiful film.
 With its no fuss approach and little dialogue, characters are both clear and fuzzy, challenging audience perceptions.
 Sometimes things don’t seem to add up, but all the clues are well connected.
 Goodnight Mommy is elegantly timed and thorough, with a narrative that knows how to get its feelings across, as long as it’s shown to the right crowd.